rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 I hope this post will motivate more discussion about _error information loss_ in Haskell.
 My particular interest is in discussing:

-*   is `ErrWarn` somewhere on Hackage and I did not see it
+*   is `ErrWarn` somewhere on Hackage and I did not see it?
 *   other interesting `Alternative` instances that care about errors
 *   your views about rethinking the `Alternative` typeclass
 *   your views on pessimism in programming